B.A. Comparative Literature and French, University of North Carolina at Chapel Hill

 My dissertation draws mainly on scientific, diplomatic, and personal collections in the U.S., U.K., Canada, and France.
 As part of this project, I have requested and obtained declassification of documents from several countries.
 I also work closely with records of international organizations as well as published primary sources from the scientific literature and popular press.

-Research support has come from the Fulbright U.S. Student Program, Foreign Language and Area Studies (FLAS) Fellowship for Arabic, Penn Dissertation Research Fellowship, and the Eisenhower and Johnson Presidential Libraries.
+My research has been supported by the Fulbright-Hays Doctoral Dissertation Research Abroad (DDRA) program, Fulbright U.S. Student Program, Foreign Language and Area Studies (FLAS) program, Penn Dissertation Research Fellowship, Nuclear Proliferation International History Project at the Wilson Center, and Eisenhower and Johnson Presidential Libraries.

 “A Ray of Sunshine on French Tables”: Citrus Fruit, Colonial Agronomy, and French Rule in Algeria (1930–1962)" Historical Studies in the Natural Sciences, Vol. 49 No. 3, June 2019: 241-272.